 • see sections 4.2-4.4 Evaluation.
-Student difficulties in placement should be identified and addressed early in the placement, before the mid-term evaluation, to give time for remediation.
+Student difficulties in placement should be identified and addressed early in the placement to give time for remediation.

 There is a question of harassment:

 - if there is any suspected verbal, physical or sexual harassment of the student or the CI during the placement period the ACCE must be notified immediately; - the incident(s) will be documented and, if necessary, followed up by the appropriate individual(s).